apache/druid/docs/design/middlemanager.md

 ### Overview

-The MiddleManager process is a worker process that executes submitted tasks.
+The MiddleManager service is a worker service that executes submitted tasks.
 Middle Managers forward tasks to Peons that run in separate JVMs.
 The reason we have separate JVMs for tasks is for resource and log isolation.
 Each [Peon](../design/peons.md) is capable of running only one task at a time, however, a MiddleManager may have multiple Peons.

 ### Running